 Cathedral Restaurant, next to the castle, according to the staff is positively infested with spooks.
 Footsteps, knocking in empty rooms, feelings of being touched or bumped, and doors closing by themselves are just some of the creepy goings-on.
 One staff member saw ghostly figures of two women moving through the dining room, and the member who closes up has the strong feeling of being watched.

 Well enough ghost hunting let's visit Estonia and the islands.

-Pärnu, known as Estonia’s Summer Capital, is a historical beautiful resort seaside city with a small harbor in the South-Western part of Estonia.
+Parnu known as a historical beautiful resort seaside city with a small harbour in the South-Western part of Estonia.
 Parnu is famous for its beach life and made its way to the list of Russian Imperial Resorts in 1890.
-Long, white sandy beaches, shallow waters, rich cultural scene and numerous cafés, restaurants and nightclubs – there is plenty to see and do.
+Long, white sandy beaches, shallow waters, rich cultural scene and numerous cafes, restaurants and nightclubs there is plenty to see and do.

 Visit the nearby town of Tori with its alluring caves in sandstone called Tori Porgu(The Hell of Tori), a place the Devil calls home.
 Medieval traditions are kept alive in yearly Hanseatic festivals.
 You can admire costumes, take part in tournaments, learn how to make handicraft and enjoy traditional food such as fire-grilled boar and lamb.

 Otepaa, a small town set in the hills of south Estonia, is known as the Winter Capital and a paradise for anyone who enjoys the snow.
 It is the most well-known winter sports centre in the Baltics.
 Try an Estonian hot smoke sauna and bath in an icy lake afterwards!!
 In summer hike the paths of the Otepaa Nature Park, see the landscape of rolling hills and lakes, romantic winding village roads and small rivers, and visit Sangaste Castle.